smetj/wishbone/docs/python/index.rst

     A convenience function to easily load components by entry point.

-Consider the following "hello world" example:
+Consider the following "hello world" example which demonstrates how to setup a Wishbone instance directly from Python:

 .. code-block:: python